BACK

 Before the Procedure

-You or your child will have many visits with health care providers and several tests before surgery.
+You or your child will have many visits with your health care providers and several tests before surgery.
 You may have:

 • A complete physical exam